b-rodrigues/fput/manuscript/intro.md

 sciences like applied econometrics.
 Usually, people that write code in an imperative way tend to write very long scripts that change the state of the program gradually.
-In the case of a statistician (I will use the word ‘statistician’ to mean any person that works with datasets.
+In the case of a statistician (I will use the word ‘statistician' to mean any person that works with datasets.
 Be it an economist, biologist, data scientist, etc.) this usually means loading a dataset, doing whatever has to be done by writing each instruction in a file, then running everything.
 Sometimes this